raptoria/nextjs-starter/readme.md

 -   [next.js](https://nextjs.org/docs/getting-started) is a React scaffolding framework that makes routing easy
 -   [antd](https://ant.design/components/overview/) is included as the UI component library of choice.
 -   [styled-components](https://styled-components.com/docs) is used for all CSS.
-Please use this instead of making your own stylesheets or using a CSS preprocessor
 -   [playwright](https://playwright.dev/) for automated tests
 -   [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) for unit/integration tests

-## VS code extensions

-It is highly recommended that you install the Prettier and Eslint extensions to keep the code consistent.